shailja168/TechToys_Ecommerce/README.md

- #TechToys_Ecommerce
+ # TechToys_Ecommerce

-Description:
+**Description:**
-This is a full-stack Ecommerce website built using the MERN (MongoDB, Express, React, Node.js) stack.
+This is a full-stack Ecommerce website for electronics built using the MERN (MongoDB, Express, React, Node.js) stack.
 The project includes features such as user authentication, product listing, search, shopping cart, checkout, and payment processing.

-Key Features:
+**Key Features:**
 - User Authentication: Secure user registration and login using JWT (JSON Web Tokens).
 - Product Listings: Displays a wide range of electronic products with details, prices, and availability status.
 - Search Functionality: Allow users to search for specific products based on keywords or categories.